Buying a business: Newsagents

 A business that will deliver - read all about it

 Delivering the early morning papers through sun, rail, hail and snow to earn a few pennies while at school is something many have done, myself included.
 But what if, further down the line, you were able to expand on that idea and actually buy and run your own newsagent business?

 Well it is possible.
-Newsagents are currently one of the most popular businesses to buy alongside post offices.
+Newsagents are currently one of the most popular businesses to buy alongside post offices (take a look at our guide to buying a post office for comparison).
 This is partly due to the fact that the choice of revenue streams – whether it is newspapers, groceries or the National Lottery – has never been greater.

 What is it?